Berea College: Rankings and outcomes

+According to 2022 data from College Scorecard, Berea College graduates earn a median salary of $40,000 ten years after their entry into the institution.
+Mathematics majors earn around $18,000, biology $29,000, psychology $35,000, and nursing $57,000.
+51% of Berea graduates earn higher than a typical high school graduate of the corresponding area.

 Scholarships and work program

 Berea College provides all students with full-tuition scholarships and many receive support for room and board as well.
-Berea College charges no tuition; every admitted student is provided the equivalent of a four-year, full-tuition scholarship (currently stated to be worth over $150,000; $39,400 per year for 2018–2019).
+Berea College charges no tuition beyond the total amount a student receives in Pell Grant and other grants and scholarships.
+Every admitted student at Berea College is granted the equivalent of a four-year, full-tuition scholarship that covers the remaining tuition fees after deducting any grants and scholarships the student may have received.
 Admission to the college is granted only to students who need financial assistance (as determined by the FAFSA); in general, applications are accepted only from those whose family income falls within the bottom 40% of U.S. households.
 About 75% of the college's incoming class is drawn from the Appalachian region of the South and some adjoining areas, and about 8% are international students.
 Generally, no more than one student is admitted from a given country in a single year (with the exception of countries in distress such as Liberia).
 This policy ensures that 70 or more nationalities are usually represented in the student body of Berea College.
 All international students are admitted on full scholarships with the same regard for financial need as U.S. students.